-View and search for spans within a trace 🔗
+View and filter for spans within a trace 🔗

-In the Trace Waterfall, you can search within a trace to highlight or filter visible spans based on tag values or error status, as the following animation demonstrates:
+In the trace waterfall, you can filter visible spans based on tag values or error status, as the following animation demonstrates:

-Follow these steps to search for a span within a trace:
+Follow these steps to filter for a span within a trace:

 In the Splunk APM landing page, select Traces.